The twelve candidates for the first round of the French presidential elections

 Deputy.
 She is the daughter of Jean-Marie Le Pen, a historical leader of the extreme right and founder of the National Front.
 She is running for the third time in a presidential election.
 In 2017 she managed to qualify for the second round, but was defeated by Macron at the polls.

 Since assuming the leadership of the party, he has tried to “demonize” the formation, kicking out the most radical members and softening its program with the aim of conquering the Elysee Palace.
-She is second in the polls, behind Macron, despite the irruption in the French political landscape of the far-right Eriz Zemmour, his main rival.
+She is second in the polls, behind Macron, despite the irruption on the French political scene of the far-right Eriz Zemmour, his main rival.

 Marine LePen /